-Implementation of Segment Tree: store an array arr with size n in a segment tree, support value update and fast query of min/max/sum for the interval [left, right) in O(log n) time.
+Implementation of Segment Tree.

+The segment tree stores an array arr with size n.
+It supports value update and fast query of the sum for the interval [left, right) in O(log n) time.
 The detailed procedure is as follows: